 The American Lifeguard Association promotes aquatic environments' safe and enjoyable use through public service announcements and national news media interviews.
 The Association’s opinion and viewpoints have been aired numerous times over the decades on network shows such as NBC Today Show, Good Morning America, Doctors, and Weather Channel.
 It has also worked with all the national news networks such as ABC, CBS, FOX, and NBC.
 To learn more about our Association and read the latest news stories regarding the American Lifeguard Association nationwide efforts in the lifesaving profession, we ask that you tap American Lifeguard Association News.

-The American Lifeguard and Safety Training™ is a trademark of the American Lifeguard Association® health and safety courses.
-The American Lifeguard Association has been offering lifeguard training for over 30 years and has trained over 250,000 individuals worldwide.
 The US Labor Department has determined our lifeguard programs are equivalent to the American Red Cross training program.
 The American Lifeguard Association® offers a way to renew your certification for another two years through distance learning.
 You may renew your lifeguard certification with us, regardless of whether or not you initially took your training with the American Lifeguard Association.
-It does not matter how long your certificate has expired, as long as you can send us a copy OF your previous certification.
+It does not matter how long your certificate has expired, as long as you can send us a copy of your previous certification.
 We ask that you email us a copy of your previous certification to firstname.lastname@example.org once you registered so that we may keep a copy with your records.

 The national standards also state that the screening tests should not be so strict that they end up excluding lifeguard candidates whose skills are not as good but whose dedication and personal characteristics could make them a better lifeguard than a person who can swim faster.